Qinti/nazca/README.md

 have a new element, which basically a `div` html tag.
 It will have `class` attribute with the value of `HelloWorld`.
 Compiler also should create a css with a style, defined in this class. if you compile the code above, you'll see that the CSS file is not empty, but contains css class.
-HTML tag we had previously does not have `style` anymore, but uses `class` attribute.
+HTML tag we had previously uses `class` attribute now.

 #### Separating the file
 In nazca we can separate the file, by using `*include` directive.
 It shows the compiler where to take the source